OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Introduction

 The estimation of a magnetic vector field with one or multiple spins is a paradigmatic problem in multiparameter quantum metrology, studied from various perspectives~\cite{Vaneph2012,Baumgratz2015,Yuan_2016,Hou2020,Gorecki2022b,Kaubruegger2023,Baamara2023,Hayashi2024,guo2023assisted}.
 From an abstract point of view, the problem can be understood as estimating a unitary in SU(2) and incompatibility issues arise since the three parameters are encoded by non-commuting generators.
 The more general SU(D) case has also been addressed theoretically~\cite{Kahn2007,Imai2007,Kura2017}.
-In contrast with these studies, our goal is to estimate electric and magnetic fields simultaneously with a single molecular probe.
-Despite recent experimental effort to realize quantum sensors for both electric and magnetic fields~\cite{Esat2024}, such scenario remains largely unexplored.
+Differently, our goal is to estimate electric and magnetic fields simultaneously with a single molecular probe.
+Despite recent experimental effort to realize quantum sensors for both electric and magnetic fields~\cite{Esat2024}, such a scenario remains largely unexplored.
 Indeed, quantum sensors are usually studied and engineered separately for the two cases~\cite{Degen_2017}.
+The physical reason why this joint-estimation problem is natural for the OHM is that the same low-energy manifold carries both electric and magnetic dipole moments, so the two fields are encoded in a single probe rather than in two independent sensors.
 Evidently, this application requires the probing system to be necessarily more complex, and the problem lacks the symmetry of multiparameter magnetometry.
-In this respect, the OHM is in some sense the simplest physical system that allows to perform the task.
+In this respect, the OHM provides one of the simplest molecular platforms supporting simultaneous linear Stark and Zeeman responses: a near-degenerate opposite-parity doublet for electric-field sensitivity and an unpaired-electron magnetic moment for magnetic-field sensitivity.

-Indeed, there exist almost complete cancellation of orbital and spin magnetic dipole moments in ${}^2{\Pi}_{1/2}$ molecule and we are forced to consider ${}^2{\Pi}_{3/2}$ configurations, as the OHM, at the cost of increasing the dimensionality of the Hilbert space~\cite{PhysRevA.78.033433}.
+Indeed, there is an almost complete cancellation between the orbital and spin magnetic dipole moments in ${}^2\Pi_{1/2}$ diatomic molecules, so we instead focus on ${}^2\Pi_{3/2}$ configurations~\footnote{For clarity, we briefly recall the spectroscopic term-symbol notation for diatomic molecules.
+The symbol $\Pi$ denotes $\Lambda=1$, the projection of the electronic orbital angular momentum on the internuclear axis.
+The superscript $2$ gives the spin multiplicity $2S+1$ (here a doublet with $S=1/2$ for an open-shell radical with one unpaired electron).
+The subscript ($1/2$ or $3/2$) denotes $\Omega$, the projection of the total electronic angular momentum on the internuclear axis~\cite{Brown2003a}.}, such as the OHM, albeit at the cost of increasing the dimensionality of the Hilbert space~\cite{PhysRevA.78.033433}.